-It is equipped with 3-rails that readies the sole geometries and is leading-edge for quality turf interaction.
-That helps the sole of the club glide through the turf, encouraging the face to connect cleanly with the ball.
+It has 3-rails that ready the sole geometries and is leading-edge for quality turf interaction.
+That helps the club’s sole glide through the turf, encouraging the face to connect cleanly with the ball.

-Furthermore, the inclusion of a Hi bore crown positions the center of gravity (CG) low, encouraging high launching shots for optimal carry distance.
+Furthermore, including a Hi bore crown positions the center of gravity (CG) low, encouraging high launching shots for superb carry distance.
 Your high-flying ball also descends quickly to stop rapidly on the green, thus increasing your control on approach.

 Overall, the Cleveland Golf Launcher Halo Hybrid delivers improved turf interaction and rapid ball speed.
-As a result, this combination gives the average slower swinging senior consistent distance in your long game.
+As a result, this combination gives the average slower swing speed senior consistent distance in their long game.

 Rating: 4 Stars